DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Wait a bit for everything to load (wait after all messages on the top left side of the screen disappear).

-Second, don’t forget about following Phoenix’s in-game configurations [here](https://thephoenixflavour.com/tpf/mod-configuration/) and also remember to turn the _Depth of Field_ slider all the way down in the in-game settings.
+Second, don’t forget about following Phoenix’s in-game configurations [here](https://thephoenixflavour.com/tpf/mod-configuration/) and also remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section.
 Then continue with mine configurations.

 **Cond.
 Expressions MCM** - Disable out of stamina, in pain, headache/diseased expressions.